pachyderm/docs/content/latest/reference/pachctl/pachctl_enterprise_register.md

----
-# metadata #
-title:  pachctl enterprise register
+## pachctl enterprise register

-description: "Register the cluster with an enterprise license server"
+Register the cluster with an enterprise license server
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - enterprise
-cliGlossary:  e
----

 ### Synopsis